How to Get from Marrakech Airport to City Center in Less Than 30 Minutes?

 Is There Space for Luggage?

-Yes, there is designated space for luggage inside the bus.
+Yes, there is a designated space for luggage inside the bus.
 This bus is commonly used by travelers, and it is designed to accommodate luggage.

 Route and Stops